Clairerang/AIOS-LSFS/README.md

 # AIOS-LSFS
-From Commands to Prompts: LLM-based Semantic File System for AIOS
+This is the official code implementation of paper [From Commands to Prompts: LLM-based Semantic File System for AIOS](https://arxiv.org/pdf/2410.11843)

 ## 🏠 Architecture of LSFS
 <p align="center">